piured/courel/README-doxy.md

 This event is triggered when a hold is in action range and active.
 Recall that a hold is active when it can be reacted to, and that it is part of the judging system to assess the activeness of a hold.

-The **action range** of a hold though, is defined as the difference between the action time $v$ of the hold and the end action time $v$ of the hold.
-We say that a hold is in action range when the song time $t$ is greater or equal to the action time and less or equal to the end action time.
+The **action range** of a hold though, is defined as the difference between the action time \f$v\f$ of the hold and the end action time \f$v\f$ of the hold.
+We say that a hold is in action range when the song time \f$t\f$ is greater or equal to the action time and less or equal to the end action time.
 In other words, this method is called when the hold is expected to be held by the user, as long as it is active.

 This event is triggered multiple times per hold (per each Update call at the sequencer), as long as the hold is in action range and active.
 If a hold is rolled back, the same hold can trigger the event again.